Universal RCFT Correlators from the Holomorphic Bootstrap

 \subsubsection{SO(8)$_1$}

 Here there are three different primary fields, all of dimension $h_A=\half$.
 If we consider correlators of four identical primaries, the fusion rules permit only the identity family to flow -- thus we should have a single conformal block and the other one should be spurious. \eref{hbsolv} gives: \be h_B=\frac{5-N}{3} \ee Notice that $N=0$ would give $h_B=\frac53$, which gives back the case of the dimension-$\half$ primary of the Ising model that we encountered above.
 As we saw, one of the blocks then decouples.
 However in the present case each of the primaries is 8-fold degenerate so $N$ typically has a nontrivial value.
 Indeed, any of the 8's of SO(8) satisfies $8\otimes 8=1\oplus 28\oplus 35$.
 Following the previous rule (that $N$ is one less than the number of representations in $\phi_A\otimes\phi_A$) we should have $N= 2$.
-With these values we find that the parameters $(a,b,c)$ of the hypergeometric equation turn out to be $(n-1,-n,0)$ respectively.
-It is well-known that when $c\le 0$, the solutions of the equation are different from the usual ones.
-In fact it is simpler in this case to solve the equation directly in terms of elementary functions.
-We have: \be \del_z^2 f^{(n)} +2\left(\frac{1}{z}+\frac{1}{z-1}\right)\del_z f^{(n)} +(n-2)(n+1)\frac{1}{z(z-1)}f^{(n)}=0 \ee For $n=0,1$ the independent solutions are simply: \be
+The corresponding tensor structures are: \be